-3.2 Dimensional and Density Regulations
+3.20 - Dimensional and Density Regulations

 1. A building hereafter erected in any district shall be located on a lot having not less than the minimum requirements set forth in the table below.
-No more than one dwelling shall be built upon any such lot.
 No existing lot shall be changed as to size or shape to result in the violation of the requirements set forth.